County College of Morris

 County College of Morris (CCM) is a public community college in Randolph, New Jersey.
 CCM offers associate degree and certificate programs as well as transfer opportunities for students looking to pursue a bachelor's degree at another institution, along with workforce development offerings.

-During the COVID-19 Pandemic, CCM changed their logo design and school colors.
+During the COVID-19 Pandemic, CCM changed its logo and school colors.
 The previous logo included a tree next to the letters "CCM" with the colors being Pantone 202 C, Pantone Cool Gray 6, and Pantone 7506 C. The new logo is a rounded square-like shape with the letters "CCM" inside with the colors being Pantone 2758 C, Pantone 380 C, and Pantone 7472 C.

 The college is located in Randolph, Morris County, New Jersey.